jetbrains-academy/Functional_Programming_Scala/Functions as Data/passing_functions_as_arguments/task.md

 Passing a function as an argument to a method (or another function) can be useful when we want to apply the same logic to all elements in a collection, in a stream, or whatever the method works on.
 This way we can create more reusable and modular code.

 So far you saw examples of how it is done with `map` and `filter` - two methods from Scala collections.
 In the next chapters, we will discuss other methods which can be called in a similar fashion but which perform different operations.

+## Exercise

+Imagine you went into an animal shelter with the intent to adopt a cat from there.
+There are multiple cats there and you wish to adopt a cat with one of the following characteristics:

+* The cat is calico.
+* The cat is fluffy.
+* The cat's breed is Abyssinian.

+To make it easier to make a decision, you first find all cats which have at least one of the characteristics above.
+Your task is to implement this filter.